mlpack/mlpack/doc/user/core/trees/rectangle_tree.md

 ---

  * `node = RectangleTree(dimensionality)`
-   - Construct an empty `BinarySpaceTree` with no children, no points, and default template parameters.
+   - Construct an empty `RectangleTree` with no children, no points, and default template parameters.
    - Use `node.Insert()` to insert points into the tree.
 All points must have dimensionality `dimensionality`.